-However, after the first few times THAT happened, he was reeling in shock!
+However, after the first few times that happened, he was reeling in shock!
 They actually crapping well meant it, and expected you to 'achieve' at the Academy whether you liked it or not!
-Yet, by the following year, though he hated to admit it, his friends back in the UK wouldn't have recognised the new, shorthaired, rather sun-tanned, Luke Summers who studied hard and discovered he actually DID have the ability to stay focused and achieve.
+Yet, by the following year, though he hated to admit it, his friends back in the UK wouldn't have recognized the new, shorthaired, rather sun-tanned Luke Summers, who studied hard and discovered he actually did have the ability to stay focused and achieve.

 He even managed a social life.
 In fact, he even began to enjoy it!